 The Maine Coast Community Sector will participate in the Northeast Fisheries Observer Program (NEFOP) and the NMFS-designed at-sea monitoring (ASM) program.
+MCCS will contract one or more of the companies approved by NOAA Fisheries to provide monitoring services and will notify NOAA Fisheries of its selection no later than February 3rd, 2025.
 Any additional coverage beyond the NMFS designed At-Sea Monitoring program will not be allowed to replace or interfere with either the coverage of NEFOP or the NMFS-designed ASM program The Sector manager will maintain a database of all catch data, including but not limited to VTR, dealer, monitor, and observer data.
 The Sector will use the NMFS-designed ASM program.
 GARFO will provide the Sector with data from NEFOP and ASM program.
 Please see exhibit G for a more detailed description of the NMFS-designed At-Sea Monitoring program.